GSA/site-scanning-documentation/scans/qa_analysis/dap-scan-6-20.md

 * Decide whether to have both `x.gov` and `www.x.gov` in the results.
 * Think about why the 12 domains that don't resolve are still in the results and if they shouldn't be.
 * Research why the 9 URLs that weren't in the DAP scan results, but still resolve were missing.
+* maybe we should only be showing data for final URLs, not initial ones.
+* From Tim, if the target URL redirects to a new subdomain, it shouldn't be in the scan results.  e.g. 18f.gov
+* Need to include final url and redirect notes in this dataset.